mansoorabbas123/cortechsols-react-test/README.md

 -   Built with Typescript React and Vite for a fast and efficient development experience.
 -   Local storage is used for user credentials and session management (simulated backend).
 -   Frontend token generation for session persistence.
--   Stripe integration is simulated for checkout functionality (no actual backend connection).
+-   Stripe integration is simulated for checkout functionality.

 **Disclaimer:**